 Rain, hail or shine…

 It’s inevitable that you’ll meet a rainy day in Ireland, no matter what season we’re in.
-Don’t let that stop you exploring Laois with so many offerings waiting to be discovered.
-From history and heritage to the arts and breweries, Laois has it all and at LaoisTourism.ie we’re going to highlight 5 of the best ways to spend a rainy day in Laois!
+Don’t let that stop you from exploring Laois with so many offerings waiting to be discovered.
+From history and heritage to the arts and breweries, Laois has it all and at LaoisTourism.ie we’re going to highlight 6 of the best ways to spend a rainy day in Laois!

 Donaghmore Famine Workhouse Museum is a harrowing museum near Portlaoise which tells the story of the families who lived and died within the famine workhouse walls before, during and after the Great Famine.
 Between 1845 and 1849, around 1,200 people were forced to seek refuge here.
 It’s an evocative experience with feelings of sadness surrounding every wall and corner of this restored workhouse which was originally built in the early 1850s.
 It’s certainly a must-visit when in County Laois and one to put on the list if you’re looking for something more to explore on a rainy day.

 Learn more about Donaghmore Famine Workhouse Museum here